ThomasAdam/got-portable/.github/README.md

 README.portable
 ===============

+**NOTE: This repository is read-only and is used only to mirror the got-portable repository for CI purposes.**

 This is the portable version of got[1] (Game of Trees), using autotools to provide the library checks required for Got's dependencies.